Canada should boost military spending, former NATO commander says

-"The two per cent goal is one that nations have set and I fully support it and I agree with Mr. Trump that nations should try to hit that two per cent goal," James Stavridis said in an interview with Terry Milewski on CBC Radio's The House.
+"The 2 per cent goal is one that nations have set and I fully support it and I agree with Mr. Trump that nations should try to hit that 2 per cent goal," Admiral James Stavridis said in an interview with Terry Milewski on CBC Radio's The House.

-Canada signed on to meeting that target in 2006 but has not reached the goal.
-Canada's spending comes in at one per cent of GDP, or roughly $20 billion a year, a figure that some have argued is too low to sustain a modern military force.
-Only five other countries of the 28 in NATO spend less.
+Canada signed on to meeting that target in 2006 but remains woefully behind reaching that goal.
+Canada's spending comes in at just one per cent of GDP, or roughly $20 billion a year, a figure that many argue is too low to sustain a modern military force.
+Indeed, only five other countries of the 28 in NATO spend less.

 Trump argued Wednesday, in his first major scripted public policy speech, that the United States foots the bill for far too much of the alliance's defence capacity, and other member nations — including Canada — are "freeloaders" for failing to contribute their fair share of domestic military spending.

-"It's obsolete and too many people are getting a free ride," said Trump, who recently added to his delegate tally with a sweep of five primaries.
+"It's obsolete and too many people are getting a free ride," Trump said after racking up lopsided victories in five presidential primaries.
 "Frankly, they have to put up more money.
 We are paying disproportionately.
 It's too much.
 It's a different world than it was when we originally conceived of the idea."

 - Harjit Sajjan names blue-ribbon panel to review Canada's defence policy

-Defence Minister Harjit Sajjan responded to the growing calls for Canada to meet the two per cent NATO spending target — not just from Trump, but current president Barack Obama and liberal-minded Democratic senators in Congress — saying Wednesday it would be considered as part of the defence review.
+Canada's Defence Minister Harjit Sajjan responded to the growing calls for Canada to meet the 2 per cent NATO spending target — not just from Trump, but current president Barack Obama and liberal-minded Democratic senators in Congress —saying Wednesday it would be considered as part of the defence review.

-"Our commitment to NATO is rock-solid," he said again Friday when asked again to respond to Trump's comments.
+"Our commitment to NATO is rock-solid," he said against Friday when asked again to respond to Trump's comments.

-"We are focused on spending our defence budget in a way that ensures the CAF has the capabilities needed to provide security for Canadians at home and abroad, and to carry out the important missions the government asks of it," a release from Sajjan said, noting that budget 2016 included predictable funding for the military.
+"We are focused on spending our defence budget in a way that ensures the CAF has the capabilities needed to provide security for Canadians at home and abroad, and to carry out the important missions the Government asks of it," noting that budget 2016 included predictable funding for the military.